The Neumann problem in thin domains with very highly oscillatory boundaries: Basic facts, notation and main results

-Since $\alpha > 1$, we have that the upper boundary of this thin domain presents a extremely high oscillatory behavior.
-More precisely, the order of the oscillations is large than the order of the amplitude and height of the thin domain $R^\epsilon$ with respect to the small parameter $\epsilon$.
-Also, we get more general perturbations assuming that the period $l$ depends on variable $x \in (0,1)$.
+Observe that since $\alpha > 1$, we have that the upper boundary of this thin domain presents a very high oscillatory behavior.
+More precisely, the period of the oscillations is much smaller (order $\sim\eps^\alpha$) than the amplitude (order $\sim\eps$) and height of the thin domain (order $\sim\eps$).
+Figure 3 below gives us an example of a function $G$ in a bounded open set.

 To study the convergence of the solutions of (\ref{OPI}), we consider the equivalent linear elliptic problem

 where $f^\eps\in L^2(\Omega^\eps)$ satisfies

 for some $C > 0$ independent of $\epsilon$, and now, $\nu^\eps=(\nu_1^\eps,\nu_2^\eps)$ is the outward unit normal to $\partial\Omega^\eps$, and $\Omega^\epsilon \subset \R^2$ is a highly oscillating domain given by